ashleynolan/dg-blog/src/templates/pages/blog/20161118-2016-tooling-survey-results.md

 This year the survey was made up of 19 questions – up from 8 questions last year – covering a wide range of front-end tools and methodologies.

-For anyone who hasn’t completed the survey, I’ll be leaving it open for a couple more weeks and updating the results here, so please do [take the time to fill it in](http://ashn.uk/survey-tooling-2016).

 ### Quick Thanks